uvmetal/neo-burner/README.md

 This project leverages earlier work for the paper wallet [neo-paper](https://github.com/cityofzion/neo-paper).

- This version currently does not support wallet conversion, i.e., it can generate accounts linked to events and their respective PDFs for print out, but the web piece is in dev so any conversion would have to be done through the provided neo-burner paper wallet URL configuration, if needed. skip to [Feature List](#feature-list) for full detail.
+ This version currently does not support wallet conversion, i.e., it can generate accounts linked to events and their respective PDFs for print out, but the web piece is in dev so any conversion would have to be done through the provided neo-burner paper wallet URL configuration, if needed.
+Skip to [Feature List](#feature-list) for full detail.

 <!-- TOC depthFrom:1 depthTo:6 withLinks:1 updateOnSave:1 orderedList:0 -->